 Student Support Services in Bloomington

 The IU School of Medicine is committed to helping students with disabilities succeed academically.
-MD students in need of disability accommodations should apply to the IU School of Medicine Disabilities Accommodations Committee.

 The IU Bloomington Health Center offers personal health and wellness services and includes a medical clinic, lab, x-ray facility, women’s clinic and pharmacy.